 Please call Mr. Napthali Hernandez directly with all absentee and tardy concerns.
 His direct line is 972.794.5009.

 Due to COVID-19, visitors during lunch are prohibited.
 The school will alert all parents when volunteers and visitors during lunch can resume.

 Can I Bring Food to My Child’s Classroom?

 To avoid unknowingly exposing students to food allergies, parents may not bring or send food items to school in celebration of birthdays.
-Food may be provided for the two class parties (the winter holidays and Valentine’s Day), but those offerings will be coordinated through the room parent.
+Food may be provided for the class parties, but those offerings will be coordinated through the room parent.

-About once a month, a local restaurant hosts a Withers night, where a portion of proceeds from purchases by Withers’ families will be donated to the school.
+Food for Thought is a fundraising program the Withers PTA coordinates with local restaurants, stores, and gyms.
+During these special, designated times, the hosts of these events will donate a portion of the sales or a charitable sum of money back to Withers via the PTA.
 This is a fun way to help the school and show our spirit in the community.
-Please attend these events (wearing your school swag), and bring your friends and neighbors.
+Please attend these events (wearing your school swag) and bring your friends and neighbors.
 Make sure to let them know when you place your order that you are there for “Food for Thought” night for Withers.
 Information about locations and dates will be provided in Purple Folders and PTA email blasts.

 Does the school have a lost and found?

 The Lost and Found is located on the hallway entrance to the cafeteria.
 This is the first place to look for missing garments, book bags and lunch boxes.
 If you have lost something more valuable, please check in the main office.